tzhenghao/MultithreadedProgramsInCplusplus/README.md

 Introduction
 ------------

 Programs and code samples that I've written in C++ to grasp multithreading and concurrency concepts.
+This is explored by making use of the pthread libraries in the C++ Standard Template Library (STL).

 Support
 ------